- How do I declare a language Minor or Major?

 - How do I drop a course after late registration?

-- What is the difference between a withdrawal and drop?
+- What is the difference between a withdrawal and a drop?

 - Do you offer Arabic or Chinese?